 When is Silent Witness on TV?

-The new series began airing on Tuesday 8th January 2019, with the second episode on Wednesday night.
-Silent Witness has typically aired on Mondays and Tuesdays, but a clash with the FA Cup 3rd round tie may have explained the change.
+The new series began airing on Tuesday 8th January 2019, with the second episode following on Wednesday night.
+Silent Witness has typically aired on Mondays and Tuesdays, but a clash with the FA Cup 3rd round tie may have explained why it didn’t get its usual slot in the TV schedules.

 Episodes five and six will air on the following Monday and Tuesday.